-The aggregate remuneration, i.e. the monetary remuneration as contractually agreed or based on annual resolutions of the Supervisory Board Committee for Management Board matters is subject to the following ratios:
+The aggregate remuneration, i.e. the monetary remuneration as contractually agreed or based on annual resolutions of the Supervisory Board Committee for Managing Board Matters, is subject to the following ratios:

-Share in the permitted aggregate annual financial remuneration in per cent (rounded) without considering the sustainability-oriented deferral rule Chairman (chairwoman) of the Management Board Member of the Management Board aggregate financial remuneration 100% 100% consisting of: • fixed renumeration (clause 2.2.1) 50 - 52% 56 - 58% contractually agreed bonus in the event of a 100% target achievement (clause 2.2.2 a) 35 - 37% 29 - 31% specific remuneration for specific targets relating to specific financial year, which require a resolution by the Committee (clause 2.2.2 b) 12 - 14% 12 - 14% fixed remunerationcontractually agreed bonus fixed remunerationcontractually agreed bonus
+Share in the permitted aggregate annual financial remuneration in per cent (rounded) without considering the sustainability-oriented deferral rule Chairperson of the Managing Board Member of the Managing Board aggregate financial remuneration 100% 100% consisting of: • fixed remuneration (clause 2.2.1) 50 - 52% 55 - 58% contractually agreed bonus in the event of a 100% target achievement (clause 2.2.2 a) 35 - 37% 29 - 32% specific remuneration for specific targets relating to specific financial year, which requires a resolution by the Committee (clause 2.2.2 b) 12 - 14% 12 - 14%

-These ratios for the aggregate remuneration show the status of any potential remunerations for 2020 - without taking into account the sustainability-oriented deferral rule as set out in clause 2.2.2. a).
+These ratios for the aggregate remuneration show the status of any potential remuneration for 2020 - without taking into account the sustainability-oriented deferral rule as set out in clause 2.2.2. a.
 Any adjustments of the fixed remuneration due to future valorisations might result in different ratios.
-The remuneration policy must be amended in the event of any material changes of these ratios.
-This overview does not consider any financial and non-financial ancillary benefits, for example anniversary bonuses or the private use of a Company car (see clause 2.2.4), any compensation granted to the members of the Supervisory Board, or any claims in connection with the termination of the employment relationship (see clause 2.3.), and, if applicable, any awards in accordance with clause 2.2.2.c).
+The remuneration policy must be amended in the event of any material changes to these ratios.

+This overview does not consider any financial and non-financial ancillary benefits, for example anniversary bonuses or the private use of a Company car (see clause 2.2.4), any compensation granted to the members of the Supervisory Board or claims in connection with the termination of the employment relationship (see clause 2.3.), and, if applicable, any awards in accordance with clause 2.2.2. c).